daguilarm/laravel-action-forms/README.md

 ## Important!

-In order to eliminate problems, always add an `id` element to each component.
+In order to eliminate problems, always add an `id` attribute to each component.

 ## Create a form